Federico-Tremolada/fgm-hertzian-contact-model/README.md

 One strategy to mitigate this failure mechanism is the use of **Functionally Graded Materials (FGMs)**, where the elastic modulus varies continuously with depth.
 A compliant surface combined with a progressively stiffer substrate can redistribute contact stresses, enlarge the contact area, and reduce peak pressure.

-This project investigates how elastic grading influences contact mechanics using an analytical framework based on the **Gamma contact model** proposed by Jitcharoen et al. The objective is to quantify the effects of grading on contact radius, indentation depth, pressure distribution, contact severity, and the propensity for Hertzian cone-crack initiation.
+This project investigates how elastic grading influences contact mechanics using an analytical framework based on the **Gamma contact model** proposed by Jitcharoen et al. The objective is to quantify the effects of grading on contact radius, indentation depth, pressure distribution, contact severity, and the tendency toward Hertzian cone-crack initiation.

 ---